-Adani Group faces corruption allegations and legal action
+Adani Group corruption and bribery allegations

 Timeline